influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/regular-expressions.md

 - [tag keys](/influxdb/v2.4/reference/glossary/#tag-key) in the [`GROUP BY` clause](/influxdb/v2.4/query-data/influxql/explore-data/group-by/)

-InfluxQL does not support using regular expressions to match non-string field values in the
+InfluxQL does not support using regular expressions to match non-string field values in the `WHERE` clause, [databases](/influxdb/v2.4/reference/glossary/#database), and [retention polices](/influxdb/v2.4/reference/glossary/#retention-policy-rp).
-`WHERE` clause,
-[databases](/influxdb/v2.4/reference/glossary/#database), and
-[retention polices](/influxdb/v2.4/reference/glossary/#retention-policy-rp).

 {{% note %}}
-**Note:** Regular expression comparisons are more computationally intensive than exact string comparisons; queries with regular expressions are not as performant as those without.
+**Note:** Regular expression comparisons are more computationally intensive than exact string comparisons.
+Queries with regular expressions are not as performant as those without.
 {{% /note %}}

 - [Syntax](#syntax)
 - [Examples](#examples)

-### Syntax
+## Syntax

 ```sql
 SELECT /<regular_expression_field_key>/ FROM /<regular_expression_measurement>/ WHERE [<tag_key> <operator> /<regular_expression_tag_value>/ | <field_key> <operator> /<regular_expression_field_value>/] GROUP BY /<regular_expression_tag_key>/